-(b) The chairperson of a Standing Committee may call special meetings of his or her committee, when in the opinion of the chairperson, the business of the District requires it.
+(b) The chairperson of a Standing-Committee may call special meetings of his or her committee, when in the opinion of the chairperson, the business of the District requires it.
 In the event that a chairperson decides to call a special meeting, he or she shall notify the President prior to scheduling the meeting.

-Whenever a special meeting shall be called, written notice shall be delivered personally or by mail to each Director and to each local newspaper of general circulation, radio or television station requesting in writing such notice.
-Such notice shall be delivered personally or by mail and shall be received at least twenty-four (24) hours before the time of such special meeting as specified in the notice.
+Whenever a special meeting shall be called, written notice shall be disseminated as follows: (1) via email to each Director and those who subscribe to meeting notices via email; and (2) via mail to Directors and persons located within the territory of the District who have requested notice of such meeting in writing (The Board may establish, from time to time, reasonable fees to reimburse the District for the cost of fulfilling such requests.). delivered personally or by mail to each Director and to each local newspaper of general circulation, radio or television station requesting in writing such notice.
+Such notice shall be delivered via email or mail personally or by mail and shall be received at least twenty-four (24) hours before the time of such special meeting as specified in the notice.
 The call and notice shall specify the time and place of the special meeting and the business to be transacted.
 The District Secretary shall post the notice of a special meeting at least 24 hours prior to the special meeting in a location that is freely accessible to members of the public.
 No other business shall be considered at such meeting.

-3-1.6 Citizens' Comments
+3-1.6 Citizens' Comments from Members of the Public